youyanggu/covid19_projections/model-details.md

 1) R<sub>0</sub>: the initial R before mitigation strategy
 2) post-mitigation R: the R after mitigation strategy
 3) post-reopening R: the R after mitigation strategy has been relaxed
+Supplemental: We apply a small lockdown fatigue ratio to certain regions 2-4 weeks after lockdown.
+This will increase the post-mitigation R slightly.

 Note that the mitigation strategy can encompass a wide variety of strategies, ranging from a complete lockdown as we've seen in Wuhan, China, to a more relaxed strategy as we've seen in Sweden.